-BIPT published the last edition of its mobile maps on 8 January 2021 (status October 2020).
-These maps enable the customers to verify the coverage of each of the three mobile operators (Telenet/Base, Orange and Proximus), individually or together, on the map of Belgium.
-The maps show different coverage levels (very good/deep indoor, good/indoor, satisfactory/outdoor).
-They show that, for 4G, Proximus has the most extensive coverage for all coverage levels, both in terms of territory and population.
+The mobile coverage maps of Belgium continue to be published too.
+They show the individual 4G coverage of the three mobile operators (Telenet/Base, Orange and Proximus) of Mid-November 2022 at different coverage levels: very good/deep indoor, good/indoor, satisfactory/outdoor.
+They reveal that, for 4G, Proximus has both the highest territory and population coverage for all coverage levels.